 (c) The emissions rate specified as a federally enforceable permit condition.

-(2) "Background Light Extinction" means the reference levels (Mm-1) shown in the estimates of natural conditions as referenced in the FLAG to be representative of the PSD Class I or Class II area being evaluated.

-(3) "Baseline Concentration" means:
+(2) "Baseline Concentration" means:

 (a) Except as provided in subsection (c), the ambient concentration level for sulfur dioxide and PM10 that existed in an area during the calendar year 1978.
-Actual emission increases or decreases occurring before January 1, 1978 must be included in the baseline calculation, except that actual emission increases from any source or modification on which construction commenced after January 6, 1975 must not be included in the baseline calculation;
+Actual emission increases or decreases occurring before January 1, 1978 must be included in the baseline calculation, except that actual emission increases from any major source or major modification on which construction commenced after January 6, 1975 must not be included in the baseline calculation;

 (b) The ambient concentration level for nitrogen oxides that existed in an area during the calendar year 1988.

 (c) For the area of northeastern Oregon within the boundaries of the Umatilla, Wallowa-Whitman, Ochoco, and Malheur National Forests, the ambient concentration level for PM10 that existed during the calendar year 1993.
-The Department may allow the source to use an earlier time period if the Department determines that it is more representative of normal emissions.
+DEQ may allow the source to use an earlier time period if DEQ determines that it is more representative of normal emissions.

 (d) For PM10 in the Medford-Ashland AQMA: the ambient PM10 concentration levels that existed during the year that EPA redesignates the AQMA to attainment for PM10.